User Stories, Epics, Initiatives, And Themes

-These reliable DevOps and Agile elements will help your team to optimize and structure work, find a proper balance between flexibility and delivering great solutions such as submerging a super innovative submarine.
+These reliable DevOps and Agile elements will help your team to optimize and structure work, find a proper balance between flexibility and delivering complex solutions.

 Introducing Stories, Epics, Initiatives, and Themes

-What are stories and epics in Agile?
+What are the stories and epics in Agile?
 What should we know about themes and initiatives?

 - A user story (or simply – story) is a brief request or requirement composed from the end users’ perspective.

 - An epic is a large piece of work that is typically broken down into small pieces (tasks known as stories).

 - An initiative represents epic collections that lead to a common goal.

 - A theme can be considered as a large area that spans the whole company.

 Epics versus Stories